reflex-dev/reflex/README.md

 We welcome contributions of any size!
 Below are some good ways to get started in the Pynecone community.

-- **GitHub Discussions**: A a great way to talk about features you want added or things that are confusing/need clarification.
+- **GitHub Discussions**: A great way to talk about features you want added or things that are confusing/need clarification.
-- **GitHub Issues**: Are an excellent way to report bugs.
+- **GitHub Issues**: These are an excellent way to report bugs.
 Additionally, you can try and solve an existing issue and submit a PR.

 Want to our Pynecone team or learn more about our framework?
 Send us an email [here](mailto:founders@pynecone.io), and we can schedule a call to discuss Pynecone and how you can start contributing.

-We are actively looking for contributers, no matter your skill level or experience.
+We are actively looking for contributors, no matter your skill level or experience.

 ## More Information
 More information about Pynecone can be found on our website: